zpgallegos/zavant/docs/architecture/target-architecture.md

   Standard workflow that sequences acquisition and one batch Glue projection;
   later dbt execution can become a subsequent state.
-- Lightdash consumes the MetricFlow definitions in dbt's compiled manifest, translates the supported metrics into its own semantic layer, and queries Athena through a dedicated cost-bounded workgroup and read-only warehouse identity.
+- Lightdash consumes the MetricFlow definitions in dbt's compiled manifest, translates the supported metrics during a Lightdash CLI deployment, and queries Athena through a dedicated cost-bounded workgroup and read-only warehouse identity.
 - Cloud infrastructure is defined as code and separated by workload ownership.

 MetricFlow YAML is the source-controlled metric specification.
 Lightdash is the